Sicherheitsdienst: Uniforms and insignia

 The SD used SS-ranks.
-When in uniform they wore the grey Waffen-SS uniform with army and Ordnungspolizei rank insignia on the shoulder straps, and SS rank insignia on the left collar patch.
+When in uniform they wore the grey Waffen-SS uniform first with army and then with Ordnungspolizei rank insignia on the shoulder straps, and SS rank insignia on the left collar patch.
 The right collar patch was black without the runes.
 The branch color of the SD was green.
 The SD sleeve diamond (SD Raute) insignia was worn on the lower left sleeve.

 SD diamond.
 Here with white piping, as used by members of the Gestapo when in uniform (if members of the SS).

 SD men in Poland 1939.
 The SD men are wearing army shoulder straps, akin to the Waffen-SS, except for the Rottenführer in the front seat, who is wearing the older shoulder straps of the Allgemeine SS.